xbeat/Machine-Learning/README.md

 Long Short-Term Memory (LSTM) is a type of recurrent neural network architecture that is designed to handle sequential data and capture long-term dependencies.
 Batch normalization is a technique used to improve the performance and stability of neural networks by normalizing the inputs to each layer during training.
 In this slideshow, we will explore how to build an LSTM with batch normalization from scratch in Python.

+## Visualizing High-Dimensional Data with Stochastic Neighbor Embedding

+Introduction to Stochastic Neighbor Embedding

+Stochastic Neighbor Embedding (SNE) is a machine learning algorithm for dimensionality reduction, particularly useful for visualizing high-dimensional data in lower-dimensional spaces.
+It aims to preserve the local structure of the data while reducing its dimensionality, making it easier to visualize and analyze complex datasets.

 ## Transformer Encoder Explained with Python

 Introduction to Transformers: The Encoder